 The lessons learnt in the FTF ITT International training program on "Agricultural Credit for Sustainable Livelihood at BIRD", Technical back hand support by MANAGE and also for being in the position of curriculum specialist agriculture at the National Curriculum Development Center.
 It helped him in execution of upgradation in the curriculum.

 Reward:

-End of year award for outstanding performance for leading the design and development of the agriculture teaching syllabus for the Lower Secondary School Coverage of story in leading news media [Senior 1 to 4] in Uganda.
+End of year award for outstanding performance for leading the design and development of the agriculture teaching syllabus for the Lower Secondary School [Senior 1 to 4] in Uganda.